pauledavey/CodeSharper.PowerPoint.Helper/README.md

 There is an included console project that has contains some sample code.
 Unit tests are included - have a look to see how to use features of the helper class

-There is also an example PowerPoint presentation file that has been generated from the example console program in the root of the repository.
+There is also an example PowerPoint presentation file that has been generated from the example console program.
+It can be downloaded from here:  http://www.codesharper.co.uk/wp-content/uploads/2014/04/Demonstration1.pptx

 Some of the features contained in the helper library include: